TumeloMantso/alx-zero_day/0x03-git/README.md

-Im not empty and im up-to-date.
+Im not empty and i am up-to-date.